retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Import.md

 labels: bug
 ---

+Please verify *all* of the below:

-- [ ] I have verified in the Zotero addons screen that I have the latest release of BBT (https://github.com/retorquere/zotero-better-bibtex/releases/latest) and Zotero installed
+- [ ] in the Zotero addons screen I can see that have the latest release of BBT (https://github.com/retorquere/zotero-better-bibtex/releases/latest) and Zotero installed
 - [ ] I am posting a single question, bug or feature request
 - [ ] I have included a descriptive subject of the problem
 - [ ] I am available for follow-up questions and testing